Reimagine the power of arts and creativity for our planet and people

 🔗 Watch the recording and learn more here.

-Project H2O: Stories of Water virtual arts exhibition is now LIVE.
+Project H2O: Stories of Water virtual arts exhibition is now LIVE —along with an online auction supporting clean water access.
 Start exploring!

-Project H2O: Reviving Waters Webinar discussing the intersection of the arts and water sustainability, and featuring select artists and their thought-provoking works.
+Project H2O: Reviving Waters Online Conversation, discussing the intersection of the arts and water sustainability, and featuring select artists and their thought-provoking works.
 Learn more.

 Feeling overwhelmed by constant change, stress, or burnout?
 You’re not alone.

-Join us for an interactive virtual webinar with art therapist Thuli Wolf, where you’ll explore arts-based techniques to de-stress, heal, and regain clarity in times of uncertainty.
+At this interactive virtual webinar with art therapist Thuli Wolf, you’ll explore arts-based techniques to de-stress, heal, and regain clarity in times of uncertainty.

 A free, 1-hour session designed to help you restore balance.
 Learn more about art therapy and register here.